Small group workshops to help you learn, optimize, and grow.

 Now read this next part carefully.

-This means that a bigger f-stop number—like f/8—allows in less light.
+This means that a bigger f-stop number—like f/8—allows for less light.
 So if you want more light, you’ll have to adopt a slower shutter speed (aka the process of exposure which we explain below).

 And what is the issue with this?